smyng91/LiquidAirPlant/README.md

 ## Dependencies
 * [MATLAB 2021a or above](https://www.mathworks.com/products/matlab.html)
 * [CoolProp for MATLAB](http://www.coolprop.org/coolprop/wrappers/MATLAB/index.html).
 You may need to install CoolProp from source for Python 3.8 or above.
+Read [THIS](http://www.coolprop.org/coolprop/wrappers/Python/index.html) for manual installation.

 ## Quickstart
 After cloning the repository, run